brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 04.md

 # 4. Techniques
 ## 4.1 Lifecycle Projections
++ Current
++ Deployment period
++ Strategic period
++ Retirement
++ Preferred
++ Containment
++ Emerging
++ Reviewed
++ More about managing data technoligies in Chapter 6
 ## 4.2 Diagramming Clarity
++ a clear and consistent legend
++ a match between all diagram objects and the legend
++ a clear and consistent line direction
++ a consistent line cross display method
++ consistent object attributes
+  - sizes, colors, line thickness, etc.
++ linear symmetry

 # 5. Implementation Guideline
+A Data Architecture implementation should include at least two of the followings as they benefit from being launched simultaneously, or at least as paralle activities.
++ Organizing the Enterprise Data Architecture teams and forus
++ Producing the initial versions of Data Architecture artifacts, such as enterprise data model, enterprise-wide data flow and road maps.
++ Forming adn establishing a data architectural way of working in development projects
++ Creating awareness throughout the organization of the value of Data Architecture efforts
 ## 5.1 Readiness Assessment / Risk Assessment
+Architecture initiation projects expose more risks, such as:
++ Lack of management support
++ No proven record of accomplishment
++ Apprehensive sponsor
++ Counter-productive executive decisions
++ Culture shock
++ Inexperienced project leader
++ Dominance of a one-dimensional view
 ## 5.2 Organization and Cultrual Change
+The ability of an organizatin to adopt Data Architecture practices depends on
++ Cultrural receptivity to architectural approach(developing an architecture-friendly culture)
++ Organizational recognition of data as a business asset, not just an IT concern
++ Organizational ability to let go of a local perspective and adopt an enterprise perspective on data
++ Organizational ability to integrate architectural deliverables into project methodoglogy
++ Level of acceptance of formal data governace
++ Ability to look holistially at the enterprise, rather than being focused solely on project delivery and IT solutioning

 # 6. Data Architecture Governance
+Data Architecture and Data Governance have to be well aligned.
+Data Architecture governace activities include:
++ Overseeing Projects
++ Managing architectural designs, lifecycle, and tools
++ Defining standards
++ Creating data-related artifacts

 ## 6.1 Metrics
++ Architecture standard compliance rate
++ Implementation trends
+  - Use/reuse/replace/retire measurements
+  - Project execution efficiency measurements
++ Business value measurements
+  - Business agility improvement
+  - Business quality
+  - Business operation quality
+  - Business environment improvements